*SPOILER ALERT! *

 That

-was good.
+was a relief.
 She would hate for the captain to miss his own birthday party.

 “Anyway,”